iCloud Frequently Asked Questions (for UK Users)

 A. Apple launched iCloud on the 12th October 2011.Q.
 How much does iCloud cost?

-A. The "basic" iCloud service is free.Q.
+A. The "basic" iCloud service is free (with 5GB of storage space).Q.
 What do I need to use the iCloud service?

-A. To get the full benefits of iCloud you will need an Apple ID plus one or more of the following:- An iPhone running iOS 5
+A. To get the full benefits of iCloud you really need to be running one of the latest, up-to-date operating systems, but you will generally need an Apple ID plus one or more of the following:- An iPhone running iOS 5 or later

-- A PC running Windows Vista or Windows 7 (Outlook 2007 or 2010 recommended) using the iCloud control panel - Windows XP not supported!
+- A PC running Windows 7 or 8 (Outlook 2007/2010/2013 recommended) using the iCloud control panel - Windows XP and Vista are no longer supported!

-- To use your Apple TV (2nd Generation) with iCloud/Photo Stream you need to update to Apple TV Software Update 4.4 or later
+- To use your Apple TV (2nd/3rd Generation) with iCloud/Photos (Stream) you need to update to Apple TV Software Update 4.4 or later

-- To use iPhoto with iCloud/Photo Stream you need iPhoto 11 (v9) and install the 9.2 update or later
+- To use iPhoto with iCloud/Photos you need iPhoto 11 (v9) and install the 9.2.1 update or later

-- To use Aperture with iCloud/Photo Stream you need Aperture v3 and install the 3.2 update or later
+- To use Aperture with iCloud/Photos you need Aperture v3 and install the 3.2.2 update or later

-- To use Safari with iCloud/Photo Stream you need Safari 5.1.1 or later
+- To use Safari with iCloud/Photos you need Safari 5.1.1 or later

 A. To get the iTunes in the cloud features of iCloud you will need one or more of the following: